Welcome to the

 The Community Food Network is a Planning Group designed to support Community Gardens and Food Distribution Resources.
 Representatives from several local organizations meet on the first Monday of each month to assist with garden coordination, distribution needs, resource development, marketing, volunteer recruitment, and educational planning.
 This group is open to anyone who is interested in helping with meetings taking place at 1:30pm at the following locations.

-Volunteers and Special Projects Committee- 2013 Projects will include a Volunteer Appreciation Dinner on April 25th, Hunger Expo in May, a Harvest Party in September and a County-wide Food Drive in November.
+Volunteers and Special Projects Committee- Harvest Celebration on October 26th and a County-wide Food Drive in November.

 Education Committee- This Committee will hold a working lunch beginning at 12:00pm on the 1st Monday of the Month before the CFN Planning Meeting.
-Bring your own lunch and join us at the Mid-Michigan District Health Dept on April 8th!
+Bring your own lunch and join us!
 Contact Tamice Gates for more information.

 Community Gardens are maintained by volunteers and produce is donated to local families in need.